Skip to main content

 In a recent interview, one transgender woman recently shared:

-Myth #8 – “You have to be willing to go to the extreme and do anything and everything your partner wants—even if it makes you uncomfortable.”
+Myth #8 – “You must be willing to go to the extreme and do anything and everything your partner wants—even if it makes you uncomfortable.”

-The pressure young people feel from the way sex is portrayed in porn is real, and can lead to significantly harmful behaviors.
+Young people experience real pressure from the way sex is portrayed in porn.
+This pressure can result in engaging in significantly harmful behaviors.
 One woman emailed us and shared her experience.

 “When I thought a sex position or act wasn’t possible, my boyfriends would respond with, ‘It’s possible, I’ve seen it.’